Feature: Partridge Run Wildlife Management Area

 9.45 Following Partridge Run’s eastern escarpment north, there is a view across Gifford Hollow to Cole Hill.

 9.75 The trail bears left, switchbacks uphill beneath a rock ledge, then continues north on the escarpment.

 10.00 Reach an old woods road and turn right.

 10.30 The trail turns right on another woods road and descends down to a level area before climbing again.

 10.50 Reach the bottom of the hill, turn right and enter a hemlock grove, gently climbing again.

 10.80 The trail turns right and descends through the woods.
-This area was recently logged, so watch carefully for the Long Path blazes.
-It emerges on an open field and continues east, following a hedgerow.
+It emerges on an overgrown field and continues east, following a hedgerow.
 Watch for the blazes to be sure you are in the correct field.
 At the end of the first field, cross a stream in a hedgerow and follow the hedgerow across a second field.